-9(3) The interest rate to be charged on overdue amount on property rates shall be set at prime rate plus one percent (1%) as stipulated on Government Gazette No. 28113 (Notice 1856 of 2005).
+10(3) The interest rate to be charged on overdue amount on property rates shall be set at prime rate plus one percent (1%) as stipulated on Government Gazette No. 28113 (Notice 1856 of 2005).

-10. DISHONOURED PAYMENTS
+11. Dishonored Payments

-10(1) Should any payment made to the municipality by cheque or other negotiable instrument, be dishonoured by the financial institution on which it is drawn, the municipality may levy such collection charge against the Municipal Account to which the payment relates, as determined by the Council in terms of section 75A (2) of the Municipal Systems Act.
+11(1) Should any payment made to the municipality by cheque or other negotiable instrument, be dishonoured by the financial institution on which it is drawn, the municipality may levy such collection charge against the Municipal Account to which the payment relates, as determined by the Council in terms of section 75A (2) of the Municipal Systems Act.